- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

 We now need to calculate the Terminal Value, which accounts for all the future cash flows after this ten year period.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 10-year government bond rate of 1.9%.
-We discount the terminal cash flows to today's value at a cost of equity of 8.5%.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 1.5%.
+We discount the terminal cash flows to today's value at a cost of equity of 7.6%.

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is $2.86b.
-In the final step we divide the equity value by the number of shares outstanding.
-This results in an intrinsic value estimate in the company’s reported currency of $23.46.
-However, SSRM’s primary listing is in Canada, and 1 share of SSRM in USD represents 1.326 ( USD/ CAD) share of NasdaqGS:SSRM, so the intrinsic value per share in CAD is CA$31.11.
-Compared to the current share price of CA$18.85, the company appears quite undervalued at a 39% discount to where the stock price trades currently.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$8.3b.
+To get the intrinsic value per share, we divide this by the total number of shares outstanding.
+Relative to the current share price of CA$25.0, the company appears quite undervalued at a 49% discount to where the stock price trades currently.
 The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

 The calculation above is very dependent on two assumptions.
 The first is the discount rate and the other is the cash flows.
-Part of investing is coming up with your own evaluation of a company's future performance, so try the calculation yourself and check your own assumptions.
+If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at SSR Mining as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.5%, which is based on a levered beta of 1.097.
+In this calculation we've used 7.6%, which is based on a levered beta of 1.151.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.